 - increase the access to and the quality of education;

 - improve the health and rights of Afghan women and children;

 - protect and promote human rights, especially those of women and girls; and

 - build the capacity of Afghan organizations to manage humanitarian assistance responses more effectively.

 Canada has committed $227 million in development assistance to Afghanistan for this period to support meeting these objectives.

 Prior to 2001, Canada’s assistance was largely humanitarian, ranging between $10 million and $20 million per year.
 Between 2002 and 2013, Canada disbursed approximately $2.26 billion in aid.
-See History of Canada’s Engagement in Afghanistan 2001–2014 for historical information on Canada’s engagement in Afghanistan.
+See History of Canada’s Engagement in Afghanistan 2001–2014 for historical information.

-In 2014, Afghanistan was confirmed as a country of focus for the Government of Canada's international development efforts.
+Afghanistan remains a country of focus for the Government of Canada's international development efforts.